mudaston/React-Empanadas/README.md

 </p>

-This site is like a shop.
+This site is an online store for ordering food.
+Created with next js and redux tools and also has multilingual that created with i18next library.

 <br/>